Our Journey Overcoming Learning Disabilities

 I read everything I could about my child’s disabilities, his learning style, and about the best way to teach him.
 I prayed–a LOT.

 God’s placement of the right people and tools in my path was an important part of our success story.
-God answered my prayers in a way that was far BIGGER than I ever anticipated.
+Thankfully, God answered my prayers in a way that was far BIGGER than I ever anticipated.

-- to be seen as capable,
+- to be seen as a capable learner,

 - to be given tools and technology to help him learn,